 - Withdrawal time is being questioned

 - Cannot stand or get up

 - Broken a limb

 - Is lame on more than one limb

 - Is suffering from malnourishment

-- Has given birth or is about to give birth
+- Has given birth within the preceding 48 hours or is about to give birth

 - Is in shock or dying

 Compromised animals intended for slaughter may not travel long distances to slaughter facilities.
 Instead, they should be killed humanely on site.
-Refer to OMAFRA Emergency Slaughter Regulation 31-05.
+Refer to Ontario Emergency Slaughter Regulation 31/05.